DebonairSM/vsol-analyst/docs/backup-setup.md

 # Database Backup Setup

-This document explains how to backup the VSol Analyst database to OneDrive.
+This document explains the backup strategy for the VSol Analyst database.

+## Automated Backup

+The application automatically backs up the database every hour while running.
+Backups are scheduled using node-cron and run at the top of each hour (e.g., 1:00, 2:00, 3:00).

+- **Schedule**: Hourly (when application is running)
+- **Location**: `%USERPROFILE%\OneDrive\Documents\vsol-analyst-backups\`
+- **Format**: Timestamped files (e.g., `dev-2025-11-07_14-30-00.db`)
+- **Retention**: 10 most recent backups (older ones are automatically deleted)

+The backup scheduler is initialized when the server starts and runs in the background.

 ## Manual Backup

-To create a backup manually, run:
+To create a backup manually at any time, run:

 ```bash
 npm run backup